 I hope now you may be a little more educated about spey and switch rods and their intended purpose.
 Jans has a great selection of Orvis, Sage, and Loop switch and spey rods.
 For the money, consider the Loop XACT switch and two-handed rods.
 After casting a Loop rod, you may never want to “upgrade.”

 In addition to a spey or switch rod, you will need a reel, of course.
-Big fish require a drag with cojones.
+Big fish require a reel with a bigger drag.
 Especially if you use your switch rod for nymphing, get a reel, with line and backing, that balances the rod at the midpoint of the fore grip.
 Your wrist will thank you.

 Pick up a package of floating and sinking poly leaders and tippet.
 I recommend 12# Maxima Chameleon mono.

 On a personal note, I can tell you what I carry in my quiver.
 I have my dry fly rods for accurate casts to rising trout.
-My 6 weight streamer rod takes care of throwing meat from the boat.
-I have a 4 weight, 10′ 6″ euronymphing rod when I target lazy fish sitting on the river bed.
-Then I have a Sage One, 5 weight, 12′ 6″ trout spey rod that I love to swing Muddler Minnows and skate foam flies with.
+My 6-weight streamer rod takes care of throwing meat from the boat.
+I have a 4-weight, 10′ 6″ euronymphing rod when I target lazy fish sitting on the river bed.
+Then I have a Sage Trout Spey HD Fly Rod that I love to swing Muddler Minnows and skate foam flies with.
 This way I can get some practice in before I head to the Deschutes or Salmon River steelheading with my 7 weight, 13′ 6″ Burkheimer spey rod that allows me to swing Intruders all day long.

 In conclusion, don’t be a Ned and get fooled into thinking that a switch rod will fit all your needs.
 All fly rods are best thought of as having a specific purpose.
-That’s why we just have to have so many fly rods, and drive our spouses nuts!
+That’s why we just have to have so many fly rods!